mandula-abhilash/visdak-sesam/README.md

 ## Extensibility

-- Replace database adapters (e.g., switch from Mongoose to PostgreSQL)
+- Replace database operations by extending the UserRepository
 - Support additional email providers by implementing new adapters
 - Add custom middleware for specialized use cases
+- Extend the user schema with new migrations
+- Store complex data structures in the `additional_fields` JSONB column